Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Consequences for Privacy and Poisoning

 \paragraph{Comparison with Other Approaches.} In supervised fine-tuning, both inputs and outputs are required for training.
 Reinforcement learning additionally requires access to the model’s responses and reward signals.
 While federated learning aims to limit privacy leakage by aggregating gradients locally, it still exposes sensitive intermediate data—such as gradients—that have been shown to be vulnerable to attacks~\cite{privacyattack2}.
-In contrast, our approach bypasses these vulnerabilities entirely by never interacting with such information in the first place.
+In contrast, our approach bypasses these vulnerabilities entirely by never interacting with such information in the first place, in the case of A/B testing.
+Or, by limiting the impact of individual samples through an aggregate compressed signal from the data.